johnreynolds3d/johnreynolds3d/README.md

 👋  Hi there!
-I'm John Reynolds.
-- 💞️  I'm a recent CS grad whose main areas of interest are Machine Learning, Audio Programming, and Networking/Security
+- 💞️  I'm a recent CS grad whose main areas of interest are Music, Machine Learning, Audio Programming, and Cryptography
-- 🌱  I’m currently learning JUCE, and working on audio applications involving reverb, delay, and pitch shifting
+- 🌱  I’m currently learning JUCE, and working on audio applications involving reverb, delays, and pitch shifting (check out my stuff at https://www.youtube.com/channel/UCBFxb7Z8LSTJYA_R69IRAqQ).
 - 👀  I’m looking for employment as a C/C++ Developer
 - 📫  You can reach me at john@johnreynolds3d.com